 I basically do this routine with my entire patient load.
 If I find something alarming or concerning in my assessment, labs, monitoring, or in talking to the patient, I alert the physician or the advanced practice provider (abbreviated as an APP, meaning a nurse practitioner or physician assistant).

 As the nurse at the bedside, I’m the one who’s responsible for monitoring the patient all day.
-While the provider (physician, physician assistant, nurse practitioner) rounds once a day for a few minutes, I’m there the rest of the time.
+While the physician rounds once a day for a few minutes, I’m there the rest of the time.
 They are relying on me and my clinical judgment to communicate any concerns promptly.

 And I love it.

 As you can imagine, I have to be somewhat speedy when seeing all of my patients to make sure everything is completed on time (4 people have 9:00 am medications due and I am one person who is responsible for administering them all before 10:00 am).
 Not only do I have to assess, give meds, and educate, I have to document it all.

 I have a love-hate relationship with documentation.
 I loathe documenting because it takes up so much time and is frustrating.
 However, when I’m trying to figure out what’s going on with a patient, I rely on documentation to do so.
 If the previous nurse didn’t chart the meds, blood pressures, or assessment findings, I can’t compare it with what I’ve done or my current issues and concerns.